Frequently Asked Questions (FAQ)

 - Copyright guidelines prohibit the Library from scanning or obtaining more than one article from the same issue of a journal or more than one chapter from a single book for a single patron.

-Articles and book chapters are typically delivered electronically in 2 business days.
-Physical items that require travel time are typically delivered in 3 to 14 plus business days – for example, UBorrow items may come in 3-5 business days, MeLCat items may take between 1-2 weeks.
+Articles and book chapters are typically delivered in 2 business days.
+Physical items that require travel time are typically delivered in 3 to 14 business days depending on where we are able to borrow them.
+For example, UBorrow items may arrive in 3-5 business days, MeLCat items may take between 1-2 weeks.
 Materials that are rarer may take longer to be located and borrowed.
+Items borrowed from international library may take several weeks.

 You will receive an email when your item has arrived and is ready for pickup.
-You may retrieve it at the Main Library Patron Services Desk, or at a branch library if that is your designated pickup location in ILLiad.
-All materials sent to branches will be checked out to you before they are sent to the branch location for pick-up.
-Note: Items borrowed from another institution are not eligible for faculty/staff delivery.
+You may retrieve it at the Main Library Circulation desk, or at a branch library if that is your designated pickup location in ILLiad.
+Faculty and staff members may request office delivery of ILS material via campus mail to their on-campus office.
+All materials sent to branches or office locations will be checked out to you before they are sent for pick-up.
+Faculty/staff and students who live off campus may also use our distance delivery services to ship your items via UPS to your home.
+Please email us if you would like an item sent using office or distance delivery.

 Some items are eligible for renewal.
 For these items a renewal option will appear on the request in your ILLiad account (under 'Checked Out Items') 10 days before the due date.
 Overdue items are not eligible for renewal.
 Only one renewal per item is permitted.